openstack/nova/doc/source/admin/cpu-topologies.rst

 .. important::

-   The functionality described below is currently only supported by the libvirt/KVM driver.
-Hyper-V does not support CPU pinning.
+   The functionality described below is currently only supported by the libvirt/KVM driver and requires :ref:`some host configuration
+   <configure-libvirt-pinning>` for this to work.
+Hyper-V does not support CPU
+   pinning.

 .. note::